Title IX and Sexual Misconduct Policy: Discrimination, Harassment & Misconduct on the Basis of Sex

 Title IX Coordinator

 Regency Beauty Institute

 Phone: (763) 277-7268

 The Title IX Coordinator is available to speak with students, employees, and third parties who have questions concerning this Title IX policy and/or wish to make a complaint of an alleged violation of this policy.
 Additional information concerning the role and duties of the Title IX Coordinator is provided below.

-This policy applies to complaints of sex discrimination and sexual harassment (including sexual assault) raised by students, employees, or third-parties against students, employees, or third parties in connection with Regency’s educational program and activities.
+This policy applies to complaints of sex discrimination and sexual harassment, sexual assault, domestic violence, dating violence, and stalking, raised by students, employees, or third-parties against students, employees, or third parties in connection with Regency’s educational program and activities.
 Persons found to be in violation of this policy will be subject to disciplinary action, which may include, but is not limited to, verbal or written warnings, suspension, or termination from Regency.
 This policy is supplemental to Regency’s policies generally prohibiting illegal discrimination and harassment against students and employees, including on the basis of sex, and includes certain additional safeguards and requirements pursuant to Title IX, as fully described below.